TatsisLab/ScRNA-seq-pipeline/README.md

 * Correlating the orthologous marker genes between the two species and generated a marker-gene dataset for *H. perforatum* through syntenic analysis between *A. thaliana* and *H. perforatum* by **[MCscan](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version))**[^3]
 + Performing the **[ScType](https://github.com/IanevskiAleksandr/sc-type)**[^4] platform, an automated cell-type annotation based on a pool of markers
 ![Scheme](/Scheme_annotation.png)
 > Scheme of rapid and automated cell-type annotation in non-model plants.
-Adopted from ScType.
+Adopted from ScType[^4].
 ### Dependencies

 **1**.
 From the treatment of single-cell RNA-seq raw data to plots like UMAP figures were most done in R